Zeus-Eternal/AI-Karen/src/ai_karen_engine/plugins/gmail_plugin/README.md

 # Gmail Plugin

-This core plugin provides simple Gmail functionality used in tests and demos.
+This core plugin provides basic Gmail functionality.
+When the environment variable `GMAIL_API_TOKEN` is set with a valid OAuth access token, the plugin will call the Gmail REST API to list unread messages and create email drafts.
-It supports two actions via parameters:
+If the token is absent or an error occurs, the plugin falls back to mocked responses so tests remain deterministic.

-- `check_unread` – returns a mocked list of unread emails.
+Supported actions via parameters:

-- `compose_email` – returns a mock confirmation message.
+- `check_unread` – returns unread emails (real or mocked)

-The plugin is intentionally minimal and does not integrate with the real Gmail API.
+- `compose_email` – creates a draft (real or mocked)